Saussky/OzSkate/obsidian/OzSkate Todo's.md

 	- Getting the cheapest price
 - Make a bot that will watch 50-50.com.au to track the buying notifications that appear when any customer purchases something, track $ over time to get an idea of shops daily intake
 - Some product links show the item as unavailable
-	- Have now filtered by the 'available'
+	- Have now filtered by the 'available' column
 - Shoe sizes are different priced, this should affect results in storefront
 - Move actions into directories they are used, make lots of them